-We designer-types had Macs already, but we didn’t often upload our now-digital artwork to the printer unless it was by a long, slow, pretty-much-guaranteed-to-fail dial-up-connection in the middle of the night.
+We designer-types had Macs already, but we didn’t often upload our now-digital artwork to the printer unless it was by a long, slow, pretty-much-guaranteed-to-fail, dial-up-connection in the middle of the night.
 I don’t know how many mornings I got up to discover that the transmission had crapped out five minutes before the end of my 200MB upload and had to jump in my car with discs, Zip drives or some other long-since-dead removable media (some still in my storage closet) in hand.
-In my memory, it seems that this most frequently happened during a blinding snowstorm when the major highway was closed even though for some reason the printer wasn’t, and the client didn’t care if I died to approve the print run.
+This generally happened during a blinding snowstorm when the major highway was closed, even though for some reason the printer wasn’t, and the client didn’t care if I died to approve the print run.
 Curse.
 Sigh.
 Subaru.

-When I first moved to a small town in rural Québec in 1997, like most people, I had a painful dial-up connection yet I still managed to actually make a living doing digital design for my clients.
-I actually get a little pang when I hear that succesfull b-r-r-z-z dial-up connection tone.
+When I first moved to a small town in rural Québec in 1997, like most people, I had a painful dial-up connection, yet I still managed to actually make a living doing digital design for my clients.
+I actually feel a little sentimental pang when I hear the increasingly rare sound of a successful b-r-r-z-z-z-z-e-e-p dial-up connection tone.
 Although we are only 70 miles from Montréal, we still don’t have DSL or cable on our country road – I have to settle for a 4G satellite connection which functions pretty well as long as you don’t want to upload anything huge in a rush or watch HD movies online.
 I usually spend a day each week somewhere with “real” high-speed and pray nightly for 10Mbps to happen to me.

 Then along came the era of the blogging engine, now generally referred to as a CMS (content management system), changing everything.
-The designer/developer created a “theme” (design) for the site, installed the software on a hosting server and gave the client login credentials so they could edit content directly online, in an editor that worked pretty much like Word (which they were used to), rather than via an FTP connection and some sort of editing tool like Dreamweaver (which many clients bought and learned to use despite their lack of skill or interest in coding).
+The designer/developer created a “theme” (design) for the site, installed the software on a hosting server and gave the client login credentials so they could edit content directly in their browser window, in an editor that worked pretty much like Word (which they were used to), rather than via an FTP connection and some sort of editing tool like Dreamweaver (which many clients bought and learned to use despite their complete lack of skill or interest in coding).
 A CMS could take many shapes – I started by playing with b2 (the precursor to WordPress), Drupal, MovableType, Moodle, Pligg and many more.
-At this point I became obsessed with installing and trying out software, a habit I suffer from to this day.
+I became obsessed with installing and trying out software, a habit I suffer from to this day.
 And I fell totally in love with open-source software.
 A dangerous combination!
 I had just signed up for my first shared hosting account, one that allowed me to be a reseller (using the popular WebHost and CPanel options at my host).
-While still on a dial-up connection (imagine!), I installed and tried out literally dozens and dozens of open-source applications, including blogging, educational, financial, project management, portfolio, social and other more esoteric products.
-I think it kind of satisfied my shopping urge in a weird way.
-I was always getting something new, but for free, so no guilt.
+While still on a dial-up connection (imagine!), I installed and tried out literally countless open-source applications, including blogging, educational, finance, project management, portfolio, social software .
+In a way, I think it satisfied my shopping urge.
+I was always getting something new, but guilt-free.

-Instead of static, “flat” (as in HTML files) websites, our sites became “dynamic”, with each page being built as the user clicked on a link.
+Instead of static, “flat” (as in HTML files) websites, our sites became “dynamic”, with each page being interpreted by the server and built for the browser as the user clicked on a link.
 I evolved into a WordPress specialist, which turned out to be a good choice since WordPress now accounts for 18% of all websites on the planet and more than half of the top 20 blogs on the internet.
 My stylesheet, site functions/structure (usually PHP documents containing a mix of HTML and PHP) and content (the database) are separate, following the MVC (model-view-controller) convention that is popular today.
 While coding these sites isn’t too hard, it did mean that I had to learn PHP and understand the basic workings of a MySQL database, tasks I truly enjoyed in my pursuit of ever more knowledge.
-But this turn of events apparently turned off a lot of would-be web designers of my generation, who had made the transition from the X-Acto knife to the Mac (yes; been there, done that, for years) and were just beginning to make the transition to web design.
-Unlike me, many of them hadn’t started at Day One of the web, without the crutch of tools that hid the underpinnings from them.
+But this turn of events apparently turned off a lot of would-be web designers of my generation, who had made the transition from the X-Acto knife to the Mac and were just beginning to make the transition to web design.
+Unlike me, many of them hadn’t started at Day One of the web, without the double-edged sword of tools that hid the underpinnings from them.
 I didn’t know it then, but I had been in the right place at the right time.

-And so, just a few years later, the circle is still unbroken, as we chuck out (okay, mostly) the WYSIWYG tools and use newer solutions that bring us closer to the olden days of handcoding, only with little extras like syntax highlighting and code checking, plus add-ons that make our work easier.
+And so, just a few years later, the circle is still unbroken, as we chuck out (okay, mostly) the WYSIWYG tools and use newer solutions that bring us closer to the olden days of handcoding, only with little GUI extras like syntax highlighting and code checking, plus add-ons that make our work easier.
 Almost everybody’s site is built on some sort of CMS platform, their content in a database.
 We create responsive sites that change according to the device upon which they are viewed.
-And we use development and design “frameworks” like Twitter Bootstrap to speed up development.
-If we’re nitpicky and motivated, we write our own, minimal equivalents to the aforementioned to take it down to the bare bones, creating master frameworks for future site creation.
-We worship at the alter of the god of SEO, in hopes that we’ll end up in Google heaven.
+And we use development and design “frameworks” like Twitter Bootstrap to speed up development and CSS compilers that allow us to write variables and constants into our stylesheets using special style “languages” like SASS and LESS.
+We are always on the quest for the perfect “master” upon which to base our next site.
+We worship at the altar of the god of SEO, in hopes that we’ll end up in Google heaven.
 Luckily, most of the tools we use on the web make that happen pretty easily, because nearly every tool in our arsenal is optimized out-of-the-box.
-And us old-timers can’t help laughing when we read bios that state “over four years’ experience” in web design, as if four years is somehow long.
+And we old-timers can’t help laughing when we read bios that state “over four years’ experience” in web design, as if four years is somehow long.
 In traditional design terms, it doesn’t even count!
 But the funniest part is that few can really claim to have more than ten years’ experience doing anything on the web.

-Typical web development concerns circa 2013 : working responsive layouts, page load speed of 3 seconds or less; SEO, mainly for Google; trackbacks, pingbacks, inbound, social links; whether or not our site wlll display properly in Internet Explorer.
+Typical web development concerns circa 2013 : working responsive layouts, page load speeds of 3 seconds or less; search engine optimization (mainly for Google); trackbacks, pingbacks, inbound, social links; fear that our site will not display properly in Internet Explorer.

-While absolutely everything was slower in the early days of our professional digital lives – computer CPUs, internet connections, hard drives – we still managed to make a living with our imperfect tools and yet still have time left over for doing (lots of) other things.
-In my case, that was raising three kids; running a small farm with a flock of sheep, horses, goats, pigs, chickens and a garden; skiing on winter weekends; swimming on hot summer days; playing music with my band.
-Today, I still play music and am there as needed for my (no longer living at home) kids, but I spend much more time on my computer, mostly for work – searching, learning, designing and troubleshooting – some for pleasure (reading, watching movies, socializing).
-I can be reached everywhere I go, sometimes to my benefit (an emergency arrives and I can deal with it quickly, whew), sometimes not (i’m having fun and a client interrupts me with something that could have wait).
+As I wind up this tale, one thing is clear about the whole experience thus far.
+While absolutely everything was slower in the early days of our professional digital lives – computer CPUs, internet connections, hard drives – we still managed to make a living with our imperfect tools and yet still have time left over for doing (sometimes lots of) other things.
+In my case, that was raising three kids; running a small farm with sheep, horses, goats, pigs, chickens and a garden; skiing in winter; swimming on hot summer days; playing music with my band on weekends.
+Today, I still play music and am there as needed for my (no longer living at home) kids, but I spend much more time on my computer, mostly for work – searching, learning, designing and troubleshooting – but some for pleasure (reading, watching movies, socializing).
+I can be reached everywhere I go, sometimes to my benefit (an emergency arrives and I can deal with it quickly, whew!), sometimes not (I’m having fun and a client interrupts me with something that could have waited).
 It’s a tradeoff, for sure.
-It’s also, somewhat ironically, one of the reasons I got up this morning and sat down to write this (on my computer) while listening to summer birdsong with a light breeze wafting in over the back porch.
+It’s also, ironically, the reason I got up this morning and sat down with my coffee mug to write this (on my laptop) while listening to summer birdsong while a light breeze wafts in over the back porch.

 Hey, I think I’ll go for a swim now!